|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 "The Patrol Office located a grave, from which remains were removed."

-After the recovery of remains, Hartsfield was buried at Woodbine Cemetery in Eddy County, New Mexico in plot 26-21-8.
+After the recovery of remains, Hartsfield was buried at Woodbine Cemetery in Eddy County, New Mexico at plot 26-21-8.

 PNG Museum Aircraft Status Card - P-47D Thunderbolt 42-22662